-The award of Honors recognizes student achievement for that specific term or year and will be reported on the student transcript.
+The award of Honors recognizes superior student achievement and will be reported on the student transcript.
 In order to be eligible for Honors, students must be in good academic standing with no course or COMLEX board exam failures earned during the term or year under consideration.

-Further, students cannot be on a partial or decelerated schedule or repeating a course previously taken.
+Further, students cannot be on a partial or decelerated schedule or repeating a course previously taken to be considered for Honors designation.